runeberry/runeberry.github.io/bnb/factions.md

 ## New World Exchange (NWE)

 The New World Exchange invests heavily in overseas ventures and trade partnerships for exotic goods.
-Though they focus primarily on high-risk, high-return loans, they have been able to turn tremendous profits due to the keen insight and negotation skills of the Dwarven lineage of the
+Though they focus primarily on high-risk, high-return loans, they have been able to turn tremendous profits due to the keen insight and negotation skills of the Dwarven lineage of their founders.

 ## The Three Kingdoms